baeziy/ethics-termPaper/termPaper.md

 ##### Drawbacks:

 - **Cost:** One of the major drawbacks of using blockchain technology in online voting systems is the cost.
 Setting up and maintaining a secure, distributed online voting system can be expensive, and the technology is still relatively new and complex, making it difficult to implement.
+(Vale & Martin, 2018).

 - **Security:** Another potential drawback of using blockchain technology in online voting systems is security.
 While the blockchain is secure and tamper-proof, it is still vulnerable to hackers and other malicious actors who could potentially disrupt the voting process or manipulate the results.
+However, it is a much better way as it provides much better security. _Kim and Ko (2018)_ further suggest that blockchain technology could be applied in voting systems, providing an alternative to traditional methods that is more secure and resistant to fraud.
+(Kim, D., & Ko, D. 2018).

 - **Scalability:** Another potential issue with using blockchain technology in online voting systems is scalability.
 As the number of votes cast increases, the size of the blockchain ledger also increases, making it more difficult to manage and process the data.
+(Narayanan et al., 2016), (Swan, 2015)

 - **Accessibility:** While blockchain technology can help to increase voter turnout by allowing people to vote from anywhere, it can also exclude certain groups of people who do not have access to the necessary technology to participate in the voting process.

 - **Usability:** Finally, blockchain technology can also be difficult and complicated to use, which may discourage people from participating in the voting process.
 If not properly designed and implemented, blockchain-based voting systems can be confusing and difficult to use, making it difficult for people to cast their votes.
+- **Manipulation:** it can increase the risk of voter manipulation and fraud.
+This is due to the fact that it is possible to see who voted for whom and thus the autonomy and privacy is compromised (Bhuyan & Tatipamula, 2017).
+However, this can be solved by incorporating a private blockchain.
+(Grigg, 2018).

 > **Conclusion:**